-PHILADELPHIA, PA – October 17, 2019 – The Raab Collection, the nation’s leading dealer in important historical documents, announced today that it will offer for sale the private presidential correspondence of President Ronald Reagan written to Hollywood legend and Oscar winner Douglas Morrow.
-The majority of the more than 40 letters have never been published and cover a range of controversial and personal topics, from leakers in the administration to accusations he was not sufficiently supportive of Israel, as well as the aftermath of the Challenger spacecraft disaster.
+PHILADELPHIA, PA – January 22, 2020 – The Raab Collection, the nation’s leading dealer in important historical documents, announced today that it will offer for sale the private presidential correspondence of President Ronald Reagan written to Hollywood legend and Oscar winner Douglas Morrow.
+The majority of the more than 40 letters, which are being sold individually, have never been published and cover a range of controversial and personal topics, from leakers in the administration to accusations he was not sufficiently supportive of Israel, as well as the aftermath of the Challenger spacecraft disaster.
 They have never before been offered for sale and most have been out of the reach of the public and scholars.
-The collection is valued at $200,000.

 “It is very rare to find such an important and revealing trove of letters of a President,” said Nathan Raab, principal at The Raab Collection and author of the upcoming book “The Hunt for History” (Scribner, March 2020).
 “These letters are a window into Reagan the person and the politician.”
 The Raab Collection has since its founding in 1989 carried the most important and largest archives of Reagan letters to reach the market.

 Douglas Morrow was a Hollywood screenwriter and film producer.
 He earned an Academy Award for his 1949 script, The Stratton Story, a biography of baseball player Monty Stratton, who was disabled in a hunting accident.
 Reagan, who catapulted to fame as an actor, became friends with Morrow when Morrow sought to cast him in that part, they remained close friends throughout the Hollywood days and kept in contact through most of his presidency.